-Movable Tonic: A Sequenced Sight-Singing Method Student Book
+Movable Tonic: A Sequenced Sight-Singing Method - Student's edition

 Because this resource includes each of the important pedagogical steps needed to teach sight-singing effectively, your students can become independent music readers.

 -Lesson plans carefully guide teachers and their students, building skills to last a lifetime.

 -Step-by-step teaching strategies reflect the latest research in music learning.

 -Pitch system (movable do) and rhythm system (traditional, beat-based rhythm numbers) are presented as independent concepts prior to merging.

 -Sequencing provides innovative options for multileveled settings that include beginning, intermediate, or advanced levels.

 -Abundant music examples and transferable practice drills reinforce each concept.

 -Specific lessons to guide the transfer of reading skills to classroom repertoire.